 Diagnosing breast cancer begins with screening for early signs.
 Procedures may include breast examinations and mammograms.

-If a healthcare provider finds early signs of breast cancer or highly suspects that a person may have breast cancer, they will likely order additional tests.
+If a healthcare professional finds early signs of breast cancer or suspects that a person may have breast cancer, they will likely order additional tests.
 These may include:

 Breast cancer treatment plans depend on the type and stage of the cancer, as well as a person’s overall health status and their personal preferences.

-Treatments for breast cancer are either local or systemic.
+Treatments for breast cancers are often both local and systemic.

 These aim to remove or destroy cancer in a particular area of the body.
 Local treatments aim to destroy or remove as many cancer cells as possible without damaging healthy tissue.